Water supply boreholes

-Borehole pump and water quality testing
+Pump and water quality testing

-Once your water borehole has been drilled and lined, testing follows to determine your exact pumping requirements and the quality of the water.
+Testing determines your exact pumping requirements and the quality of the water.

-From the test results, any borehole water treatment systems can be specified to enable you to comply with UK water drinking regulations and ensure you have a pure, potable water supply.
+From the test results, any water treatment systems can be specified to enable you to comply with UK water drinking regulations and ensure you have a pure, potable water supply.

-Borehole water pump system design and installation
+Water pump system: design and installation

 For the borehole itself, installation of the DAB, Grundfos or Lowara brands of water pumps is usually preferred.
 High quality and competitively priced, they range from standard 4in and 6in submersible stainless-steel pumps, to high powered circulation pumps and pressure sets.

-You might want to add a water storage system as well; SafeLane also designs and installs all kinds of bespoke storage and pumping systems.
+If you’d like to add a water storage system as well; SafeLane also designs and installs all kinds of bespoke storage and pumping systems.

-These include pumps to support water tanks from 1,000 to 20,000 litres in size, simple pump booster systems for domestic water supplies or multiple pump boosters supplying water at high pressure to commercial premises.
+These include pumps to support water tanks from 1,000 to 20,000 litres in size, simple pump booster systems for domestic water supplies, or multiple pump boosters supplying water at high pressure to commercial premises.